 For example, both audio systems come with their own apps.
 These apps have some overlapping features (like Alexa and Google Assistant support), but there is a noticeable discrepancy in the overall quality and number of features presented in the apps.

 For example, the Bose 30 app does not support AirPlay.
-So, if you’re a dedicated Apple user, this is already an enormous red flag.
+So, if you’re a devoted Apple user, this is already a huge red flag.

 As far as streaming services are concerned, it supports all the massive names (Spotify, iHeartRadio, Amazon Music, Radioplayer, QPlay, TuneIn, Pandora, Deezer, and SiriusXM), but this list is only a mere fragment of the streaming services that its rival supports and it gets even smaller depending on your location.

-As far as sound customization is concerned, you’re only given free reigns over the bass.
+As far as sound customization is concerned, you’re only given free rein over the bass.

 Overall, the Bose app is serviceable but nothing more.